sugarcoat/sugarcoat/README.md

 Optional: `true`
 Default: `null`

-Directory to which sugarcoat will output the results.
+Directory to which Sugarcoat will output the results.
 This path is relative to `cwd`.
 Sugarcoat will create any directories that do not already exist.

 ### `json` ###